-QCRI to conduct first summer computing camps for kids
+QCRI conducts first summer computing camps for kids

-QCRI will run two separate programs – two separate week-long Young Makers Camps for children aged from 9 to 12, and a two-week Arduino Teen Camp for teenagers aged from 14 to 18 – from Sunday, July 16 to Thursday, July 27.
+QCRI ran two programmes – two separate week-long Young Makers Camps for children aged from 9 to 12, and a two-week Arduino Teen Camp for teenagers aged from 14 to 18 – in late July.

-Dr Eman Fituri, QCRI’s Director of Educational Initiatives, said no prior experience was required for the camps, with fun activities coordinated by the research institute’s scientists.
+Dr Eman Fituri, QCRI’s Director of Educational Initiatives, said QCRI was considering expanding the programme, which was filled within a day of its announcement.
+It included fun activities coordinated by the research institute’s scientists.

 “We want kids to become creators of technology, we want them to learn how to invent and innovate and solve problems that can assist their everyday lives,” Dr Fituri said.

-Dr Fituri urged parents to register their children early as places are limited.
-QCRI successfully launched its Creative Space at an open house event in May.
-About 100 children from kindergarten age to Grade 12 registered for the event within a day of it being announced – and they didn’t want to leave.
+QCRI successfully launched its new educational Creative Space at an open house event in May.
+About 100 children from kindergarten age to Grade 12 registered for the event.

 In the Media